How to Help Your Employees Deal with Financial Stress

 - Do you have an in-house expert?
 Enlist your CFO or another financially savvy manager, CFO, or HR professional, to share savings tips or lead an information session to address common financial issues. answer commonly asked financial questions.

 - Do you offer a 401(k) plan?
-If so, your 401(k) provider 401(k) provider likely offers a variety of educational tools and resources to help employees budget and save for retirement (and beyond).
+If so, your 401(k) provider likely offers a variety of educational tools and resources to help employees budget and save for retirement (and beyond).

-By leveraging these resources, you can begin the process of improving employee financial wellbeing.
+By leveraging these resources, and educating your employees about the benefits they are already receiving, you can begin the process of improving employee financial wellbeing.

 Betterment can help

-- Enables employees to link their outside assets, making it easy for them to see the full picture of their personal finances
+- Enables employees to link their outside assets, making it easy for them to see a fuller picture of their personal finances.

-Beyond saving for retirement, Betterment helps employees gain control of their finances so they can reduce their stress and focus on what matters most.
+Beyond saving for retirement, Betterment helps employees gain control of their finances so they can reduce their stress and focus on what matters most to them.